Julia-Wagner/PipeTracker/README.md

 ## **Defensive Design**

 I used a defensive design approach building this project.
 User input is validated and error messages provide feedback to the user.
-Users that are not logged in are redirected to the *Login* page if they try to access restricted content.
+Users who are not logged in are redirected to the *Login* page if they try to access restricted content.
 When trying to delete data, a confirm page is always used before actually deleting the content.
 Custom error pages were implemented to stay consistent with the application design, depending on whether the user is logged in, they include links to the *Dashboard* or the *Login/Registration* pages.

+## **CSRF Tokens**

+Cross-Site Request Forgery (CSRF) protection is implemented using CSRF tokens.
+This prevents unauthorized requests from malicious websites.

+## **Robust Code**

+I frequently reviewed and improved my code to identify and eliminate security issues.
+Extensive testing ensures validated features and security.
+Sensitive information like secret keys and database credentials are stored as environment variables.
+This ensures that important data remains confidential and is not exposed.

 # **Deployment**